fabric8-ui/ngx-feature-flag/README.md

 * [Prod UI](http://admin-dsaas-production.09b5.dsaas.openshiftapps.com/toggles/)
 * [Preview UI](http://admin-dsaas-preview.b6ff.rh-idev.openshiftapps.com/toggles/)

-> NOTE: atm, we dont have any sync mechanism between the 2 instances.
+> NOTE: atm, we don't have any sync mechanism between the 2 instances.
 This is 2 separate DB.

 ### How to login?
 To login to toggles admin console, we use GitHub authentication and we provide some authorisation checking that your user is part of some organisation.
 * You will be prompted to authenticate though GH.
-* If not yet part of the [RHDT organisation](https://github.com/rhdt-dev), please open a house keeping issues (under VPN)
+* If not yet part of the [RHDT organization](https://github.com/rhdt-dev), please open a house keeping issues (under VPN)
-* If you're already part of the [RHDT organisation](https://github.com/rhdt-dev) but not a member of either [prod-preview](https://github.com/orgs/rhdt-dev/teams/toggles-admin-preprod/members) or [prod team](https://github.com/orgs/rhdt-dev/teams/toggles-admin-prod/members), contact some admins in mattermost #fabric8-platform and ask them to add you. you will need to be an internal user to be granted access.
+* If you're already part of the [RHDT organization](https://github.com/rhdt-dev) but not a member of either [prod-preview](https://github.com/orgs/rhdt-dev/teams/toggles-admin-preprod/members) or [prod team](https://github.com/orgs/rhdt-dev/teams/toggles-admin-prod/members), contact some admins in mattermost #fabric8-platform and ask them to add you.
+You will need to be an internal user to be granted access.
 Once granted, try again.

 ### How to logout?
 Search for `Sign out` in the admin console.
 You will be logged out of fabric8-toggles admin ui but not logged out of GH.
 If you want to login with a different GH account, logout of GH.